Minor in Adapted Physical Activity

 - Must obtain approval from the graduate program director or graduate department chair.

 - Must obtain approval from the department chair of his/her undergraduate major.

-- Must submit the Graduate/Professional Courses Taken by Undergraduate Students form provided by the Undergraduate Enrollment Services Center.
+- Must submit the Graduate/Professional Courses Taken by Undergraduate Students form provided by the Student Services Center.

 - No more than 9 units earned as an undergraduate may be counted toward an APU graduate degree.